richardcocks/richardcocks.github.io/2025-03-30-FasterThanMemCmp.md

 If you regularly need to compare very large arrays and they are append-only and/or are compared more often than constructed, then it may make sense to avoid the comparison entirely by using a data structure that includes and maintains an order-sensitive hash of its contents.
 Most negative cases can be discounted through a hash comparison before doing the more expensive array comparison.
 Rebuilding this hash could be expensive for arrays that shuffle or remove items however.

+## Source Code

+The source code to generate these results is available at https://github.com/richardcocks/memcomparison/ .

+Pull requests always welcome.